viant/endly/README.md

 Workflow goto action terminates current task actions execution to start specified current workflow task.`

 **Workflow switch action**
-Workflow switch action enable to branch execution based on specified context.state key value.
+Workflow switch action enables to branch execution based on specified context.state key value.
-Note that switch does not terminates next actions within current task.
+Note that switch does not terminate next actions within current task.

 **Error handling**
-If there is an error during workflow execution, it failes immediately unless OnErrorTask is defined to catch and handle error.
+If there is an error during workflow execution, it fails immediately unless OnErrorTask is defined to catch and handle an error.
-In addition error key is placed into the config with the following content:
+In addition, error key is placed into the config with the following content:

 ```go
 type WorkflowError struct {